janfrischi/RT-3D-Reconstruction/README.md

 <p align="center"><strong>Figure 2: FPS Over Time for 1 Object Voxelsize = 5mm</strong></p>

-This repository implements a modular, real-time vision pipeline for object detection, segmentation, and 3D reconstruction using YOLO11 and a set of ZED Stereo Cameras.
-The project leverages GPU acceleration and advanced computer vision techniques to create a scalable solution for collaborative robotics, including tasks such as manipulation and obstacle avoidance, workspace analysis, and dynamic object tracking.
 ## **Table of Contents**

 1. [Features and Functionalities](#1-features-and-functionalities)